Global optimization for the portfolio selection model with high-order moments: Global portfolio optimization

 It is clear that the PPO (\ref{eq:PolyPS}) is equivalent to

 Similarly, when the short selling is allowed, the PPO is equivalent to the unconstrained optimization

-The polynomial $f$ is bounded from below on the feasible set of (\ref{eq:PolyPS}), which is closed and compact.
-A feasible point $u = (u_1,\ldots, u_{n-1})$ is the global minimizer of (\ref{eq:eliPolyPS}) if and only if $x^* = (u_1,\ldots, u_{n-1}, 1-e^Tu)$ is the global minimizer of (\ref{eq:PolyPS}).
-Suppose $f_0(\bar{x})$ is solvable with an optimizer, then a similar conclusion holds for the PPO with short selling.
+The polynomial $f$ is bounded from below on the feasible set of (\ref{eq:PolyPS}), which is compact.
+A feasible point $u = (u_1,\cdots, u_{n-1})^{\top}$ is a global minimizer of (\ref{eq:eliPolyPS}) if and only if $x^* = (u_1,\cdots, u_{n-1}, 1-\bar{e}^{\top}u)^{\top}$ is the global minimizer of (\ref{eq:PolyPS}).
+Suppose (\ref{eq:eliPSuc}) is solvable with an optimizer, then a similar conclusion holds for the PPO with short selling allowed.
 Both (\ref{eq:eliPolyPS})-(\ref{eq:eliPSuc}) have fewer decision variables than the original PPO problems.
 So solving (\ref{eq:eliPolyPS})-(\ref{eq:eliPSuc}) saves computational expenses.
 In the following discussions, we focus on these reformulations (\ref{eq:eliPolyPS})-(\ref{eq:eliPSuc}).